spookey/dirty_little_helpers/pipe_log/readme.md

 Collect:

 ```
-/some/command 2>&1 | /some/where/pipe_log/pipe_log.sh "/what/ever.log"
+/some/command 2>&1 | /some/where/pipe_log/pipe_log.sh  -t "/what/ever.log"
 ```

 Output:

 ```
-/some/where/pipe_log/pipe_log.sh "/what/ever.log"
+/some/where/pipe_log/pipe_log.sh -t "/what/ever.log" -ed
 ```